David-Patow/Drains1268TwinOakLn/README.md

 ![P - Patow-Drain-B.jpg](Patow-Drain-P.jpg)

-Photo Q : Close-up of the far side of the driveway, showing no water flow.
+Photo Q : Close-up of the far side of the driveway, showing no water.

 ![Q - Patow-Drain-B.jpg](Patow-Drain-Q.jpg)

 Photo R : Backing up Weber Ln towards Smith Rd, to see the ditch behind 1268 Twin Oak Ln.
-This area is currently being cleared of overgrown garden by the homeowner.
+This area is currently being cleared by the homeowner of pre-existing, overgrown garden.
 It is not part of this problem, as very little water flows **through** this blocked ditch.

 ![R - Patow-Drain-B.jpg](Patow-Drain-R.jpg)